When driving, it’s a big responsibility transporting any passengers, and extra care and preparation is needed when younger children are in the car.

 Have you remembered to switch off the airbag if your child is seated in the front?
 Indeed, can you switch off the airbag in your model of car?
 If not, be careful of what size child sits in the front as an airbag going off could injure rather than protect them.

 Why not re-acquaint yourself with the rules of the road?
-Your knowledge may be outdated, so check the Highway Code and try some of the questions asked in the driving theory test here.
-The materials are free to access and use and could be crucial in helping you to brush up on parts of your road knowledge that aren’t as sharp.
+Your knowledge may be outdated, so check the Highway Code and try some of the questions asked in example driving theory tests.

 Tiredness and being alert